wingify/readme-central/docs/RESTful APIs/fme-rest-apis-overview.md

 ---
 ## Manage Feature Flags Programmatically with REST APIs

-The Feature Management and Experimentation (FME) REST APIs allow you to programmatically **create, retrieve, update, and delete** feature flags.
+The Feature Experimentation (FE) REST APIs allow you to programmatically **create, retrieve, update, and delete** feature flags.
 These APIs also enable you to configure and manage targeting rules associated with feature flags, including the following rule types:

 * Rollout – Gradually release a feature to a percentage of users.
 * A/B Test – Run experiments by serving different feature variations to user segments.